I promised the boys, that I would make not-so-spooky wooden Halloween peg dolls, and suddenly I had a stroller full of compliant and happy boys.

-(This post may contain affiliate links and is sponsored by Woodpeckers in return for my honest review of their products.)
+(This post is sponsored by Woodpeckers in return for my honest review of their products.)

 I promised the boys that this year I would make some not-so-spooky Halloween decorations for our house, and suddenly I had a stroller full of compliant and happy boys.
 They were more than willing to help me find paint for our friendly Halloween wooden peg dolls.

 Let me know what you think.
 Our kids approved of these cute and friendly Halloween wooden peg dolls.
 Last month we made some equally cute and friendly insect wooden peg dolls, you will be able to make all of these with one big bag of wooden peg dolls from Woodpeckers®.

 Supplies Needed to Make Friendly Halloween Wooden Peg Dolls:

 Wooden peg dolls, assorted sizes

 Acrylic craft paint.
 (I prefer “flat” paints for this project, not “shiny”)